 1) Everyone must be clear about your needs

-From the age of 16, your council must assess your needs to decide what advice, help and support you should get now and after you have left your children’s home.
-This is all part of making sure you get the best help as you grow up and become more independent.
+From the age of 16, your council must assess your needs to decide what advice, help and support you should get now and after you have left care.
+This is all part of making sure you get the best help as you grow up and move into adulthood.

 Your wishes and feelings must always be taken seriously when social workers and others are thinking about what you need.

 A Pathway Plan will be written for you.
 Your social worker is responsible for doing this, in partnership with you and others who know you well.

 Your Pathway Plan must state exactly what your needs are, and how these needs will be met.
 It must be kept up to date so it is the best plan for you.
 You can ask for changes to be made to your Pathway Plan at any time.
 Your Care Plan will be included in your Pathway Plan.